kanansnote/py-venn-diagram/README.md

 - Skills circle showcases technical skills alongside nutritional expertise, demonstrating a multidisciplinary approach.
 - Needs circle encompasses financial and health needs, emphasizing effective communication for holistic solutions.

 When the three circles overlap, it will give us a career option to choose.
-In this case, programming seems to be the best option to go with.
+In this case, programming seems to be the best option to go with:

 <img src="https://drive.google.com/uc?id=1vO_VJrk41y9Iz2JZS0Uy3w-sVCoe1Jzi" />